block-core/blockcore-vault/README.md

 To learn more about the definitions and concepts, make sure you check out the [Decentralized Identity FAQ](https://identity.foundation/faq/).

+## All Your Devices

+Blockcore Vault will in the future be available for many devices, and all your data will flow with you across those devices.
+Your diplomas, tickets, receipts, messages and everything else of important data in your life, will be accessible from Blockcore Vault on all your digital devices.
+All your data will seamlessly synchronize between your devices.

+For sharing with friends, family and the public, you can rent or host your own Blockcore Vault Server in the cloud, or at home.
+This will allow you to share with others, data that is always accessible and online, even when you are not.

 ## Setup

 To set up the application, first clone the repo.
 Then, install the dependencies by running npm: